helmutlutz/blog/docs/_posts/2023-03-26-making-a-battletech-themed-hexagonal-chess.markdown

 In this post, I'll share my experience of creating a Battletech-inspired hexagonal chess variant.
 This was a birthday present for a very close friend, and a fellow Battletech enthusiast, who I knew would appreciate and enjoy a game like this.

-## Step 1: Creating the Game Pieces
+## Step 1: Creating the game pieces

 To create the game pieces, I purchased two large blocks of polymer clay (one black, one white) and rolled them into a baguette-like shape.
 I then sliced the clay into 0.5 mm thick pieces and shaped them into 3x3 cm hexagonal game pieces.
 To ensure that the edges were equal, I fine-tuned the shape on a hexagon stencil that I cut out of cardboard.
 Once the pieces were shaped, I baked them in the oven (follow the supplier's instructions for this).

 From here you basically have two choices: either use a clear coat or polish the pieces.
 In case you want to use a clear coat, you can skip the next step.
 Just one tip: use a clear coat that specifically is compatible with your polymer clay.
 Otherwise, your coated pieces will become sticky.
 Also, you might want to make sure that your coating is compatible with whatever glue you want to use later for applying the illustrations to the pieces.

-## Step 2: Sanding and Polishing the Pieces
+## Step 2: Sanding and polishing the pieces

 After baking the pieces, I sanded them with sandpaper of grain size 120, followed by wet sandpaper of grain size 800.
 Finally, I polished the pieces with my orbital sander using a felt pad and a wool pad.

 ![Polishing steps](/images/making-a-bt-themed-hex-chess/polishing_steps.jpg)

-## Step 3: Creating the Board
+## Step 3: Creating the board

 To create the board, I purchased 3x3 cm wooden hexagons from Amazon and dyed them with coffee (yes, that really works).
 Hex-chess requires three colors, so I left a third undyed, dyed another third once, and dyed the last third 3-4 times to achieve the desired contrast between the tiles.
 I dyed the board in the same way.

 ![Coffee Dying](/images/making-a-bt-themed-hex-chess/coffee_dying.jpg)

-## Step 4: Gluing the Pieces to the Board
+## Step 4: Gluing the pieces to the board

 To glue the pieces to the board, my dad created a blueprint using AutoCAD (I guess Powerpoint or Inkscape would also work).
 I taped the blueprint to a table and covered it with lines of transparent package tape, sticky side up.
 Of course, you need to fix these stripes of tape to the table.